-You can access the lesser visited highland area of Guatemala, like the Ixil Region (the most targetted area during the Civil War), here.
+You can access the lesser-visited highland area of Guatemala, like the Ixil Region (the most targeted area during the Civil War), here.

 The Xela to Lake Atitlan 3 day excursion is one of the coolest experiences you can have in Guatemala because you have the opportunity to hike through and spend the night in remote Mayan villages only connected by narrow footpaths.

 Once in Lake Atitlan, you can spend weeks here, as many backpackers do.
 I suggest devoting at least 5 days if you have the time.
 The lake is rather large, and all of the surrounding towns are completely unique to one another.

 From Lake Atitlan, you can visit Chichicastenango, home to the biggest market in Central America.
 The market is only open on Thursdays and Sundays, so plan accordingly.